MaxwellGrant90/MaxwellGrant90/README.md

 -Hi, I’m Maxwell Grant!
 I am actively seeking opportunities in data science, data engineering, and business intelligence.
 In June of 2021, I achieved a MS in Information Systems with a concentration in Data Analytics from Baruch College while working 40 hours a week in construction management.
-It's time to put my skillset in data analytics and engineering to use!
 Please take a moment to view my portfolio.
 Feel free to contact me if I am a good fit for an open position.
 I can be reached at maxwell.grant90@gmail.com

 Repository link: https://github.com/MaxwellGrant90/MaxwellGrant90.git